gaetanBloch/angular-project/README.md

 # Recipe & Shopping List Application

-The application was made using Angular 9, Bootstrap and Firebase as a backend
+The application was made using Angular 9, Bootstrap and Firebase as a backend.
+It consists on a list of recipes and a shopping list.

+The application was deployed on firebase, to access it, click [here](https://angular-project-11f6f.web.app).

 ## Running Application Process